hpssjellis/ai-q/README.md

    - Inspire them to contribute positively to society and the planet.

    **Teaching Strategies:**
+   - The key here is touching base every few days, these students do not need intensive help
-   - Provide advanced and enriched curriculum options.
+   - Provide advanced and enriched curriculum options, also without much prep from your part
    - Encourage participation in extracurricular activities and competitions.
    - Promote mentorship opportunities with industry professionals.